Jsus00G/CS-320-Projects-P/labs-and-projects/labs/Lab9/README.md

 # Lab 9: Geopandas

-1. Install geopandas and geopy
+1. Install geopandas and geopy.

 2. Try to fix the bugs in the [`main.ipynb`](./9-geo/main.ipynb).
 There is a [`solution.ipynb`](./9-geo/solution.ipynb) too, but only peek as a last resort!